‘General Hospital’ Spoilers, Next 2 Wks: Jason & Carly Clash, Sonny Confronts Obrecht, Franco Changes His Mind

-General Hospital (GH) spoilers for the next two weeks promise exciting mystery, suspense and surprising revelations.
+General Hospital (GH) spoilers for the next two weeks promise exciting mystery, suspense, and surprising revelations.

 Jason Suffers A Setback

-Spoilers from Daytime Royalty for the week of November 27 state that Jason (Billy Miller) suffers more setbacks and his insecurities get the best of him.
+Spoilers from Daytime Royalty for the week of November 27 state that Jason (Billy Miller) suffers more setbacks, and his insecurities get the best of him.
 It seems that new information emerges during the week that sheds more light on the Jason twin mystery, and the information does not favor Jason.
 The evidence makes it even more likely that he is Drew and Patient 6 the real Jason Morgan.

 Will Jason have the courage to confront the truth?
 Or would the threat to his identity cause him to redouble efforts to seek evidence that supports the answers he prefers to get?

-General Hospital spoilers for Monday, November 27, from SheKnows Soaps, also state that Jason receives an unexpected visitor.
+General Hospital spoilers for Monday, November 27 from SheKnows Soaps also state that Jason receives an unexpected visitor.
 Spoilers for Friday, December 1, state that Jason finds himself in a state of disbelief.

-However, despite indications that the Jason twin mystery could be resolved very soon, new shocking information that emerges in coming weeks could complicate the emerging picture, and lead to unexpected plot twists which prolong the quest.
+However, despite indications that the Jason twin mystery could be resolved very soon, new shocking information that emerges in coming weeks could complicate the emerging picture and lead to unexpected plot twists that prolong the quest.

 Carly And Jason Clash

-General Hospital spoilers for Thursday, November 30, state that Carly (Laura Wright) and Jason clash, and Jason is forced to defend himself.
+General Hospital spoilers for Thursday, November 30 state that Carly (Laura Wright) and Jason clash, and Jason is forced to defend himself.
 Sonny (Maurice Benard) also confronts Dr. Liesl Obrecht (Kathleen Gati).
-Sonny would likely be seeking information from Obrecht on behalf of Patient 6 (Steve Burton), according to Celeb Dirty Laundry.
+Sonny will likely seek information from Obrecht on behalf of Patient 6 (Steve Burton), according to Celeb Dirty Laundry.
 But he’ll need to be wary because Obrecht could try to mislead him by giving false information.

 General Hospital Spoilers: Nov 20-22 –